utilitywarehouse/kube-summary-exporter/README.md

 # kube-summary-exporter

 Exports prometheus metrics for the Kubernetes Summary API.

+This exists because of: https://github.com/google/cadvisor/issues/2785

-## run locally
+## Run locally

 To run exporter locally run `go run ./...`

 This will run server on default port `9779`

 Visiting http://localhost:9779/node/example-node will return metrics for the node 'example-node'.
 App will look for `example-node` in the `current-context` cluster set in kube config.

 [Here's an example scrape config.](manifests/scrap-config.yaml)

 ## Metrics

 | Metric                                             | Description                                                          | Labels               |